 How do I apply?

-- curriculum vitae, no more than two pages, highlighting leadership experience and leadership development/training
+- CV: Curriculum vitae, no more than two pages, highlighting leadership experience and leadership development/training.

-- 500-word personal statement explaining your motivation for wanting to participate in the course
+- Personal Statement: 500-word personal statement explaining your motivation for wanting to participate in the course.

-- those applying for a fellowship award must also include a supporting statement from their line manager.
-The line manager must indicate support for the applicants personal statement and confirm agreement for the applicant to participate in the programme.
+- Superviser Letter: A supporting statement from your line manager.
+The line manager must indicate support for the applicant’s personal statement and confirm agreement for the applicant to participate in the programme.